-- → Positron emission tomography (PET), brain is not considered appropriate for ANY of the following: - ◆ The patient has undergone advanced imaging of the same body part and for the same indication within 3 months, without being on treatment.
+- → Positron emission tomography (PET), brain is not considered appropriate for ANY of the following: - ◆ The patient has undergone advanced imaging of the same body part within 3 months, without being on treatment or developing new or worsening symptoms10.

 NOTE: PET in pregnant patients should be requested at the discretion of the ordering provider and obstetric care provider.